gonzgonz/cabify_challenge/README.md

 ## This is a sample repo created by Gonzalo Arce.
 No external roles or playbooks were used.
 Everything was set up from scratch for demonstration purposes.
 1 - Clone This Repository

-2 - Run "vagrant up" from your command line (vagrant must be installed first).
+2 - Run "vagrant up" from your command line (just make sure you have Vagrant installed in your host).

 3 - That's it!
 Nothing else is needed, you don't need to have Ansible set up on your local host.
 Worry-less out-of-the-box solution!